 This course introduces XML technologies, web services and service-oriented architectures.
 Current approaches to web service design and implementation will be discussed.
-Models for designing and implementing a service-oriented architecture will be discussed.
-Security considerations and emerging trends will be explored.
-Students will implement web services.
+Models for designing and implementing a service-oriented architecture

 ICS 631 - User Experience and Design Thinking (4 credits)